 After receiving the workers’ compensation form, the employee must fill out the employee’s section.
 At this stage, the employee is required to carefully follow the instructions and accurately list the injured parts of the body.
 The filled form should then be hand-delivered to the employer or sent via first-class or certified mail.
 The employer should then fill out the employer’s portion, submit the form to the relevant insurance company, and provide a copy to the employee.

-Once the claim form has been submitted, the insurance company has to authorize the payment of the medical bills as it investigates if the claim is valid or not.
+Once the claim form has been submitted, the workers compensation insurance company has to authorize the payment of the medical bills as it investigates if the claim is valid or not.
 Until a determination is made, the insurance company is responsible for about 10,000 dollars in medical bills.
 If the claim is not denied in 90 days after submission, then it is considered approved.

 Overall, it is clear that although all California businesses with one or several employees are required to have workers compensation insurance, eligibility to the California workman comp is not always guaranteed.
 There are several conditions that must be met for one to be eligible.
 Besides, the claim has to be filed correctly and on time.
 If you have any question about workers compensation in California, get in touch with us today.